The command \eval allows you to use arbitrary

 }} \fiNote that we had to use

-to refer to the
+(code‑char 92) to refer to the

-is inside a macro body and ‘\
+backslash character, as the \eval is inside a macro body and ‘\’

 is not and cannot be made a letter.

-(Otherwise we could have simply written (princ "\\space")
+(Otherwise we could have simply written (princ "\\space").)

-use definitions introduced in previous \eval
+use definitions introduced in previous \evals,

-as with all‑blanks‑p
+as with all‑blanks‑p in our example.

 If being processed by TeX2page only (as in our example),

-is allowed to use not just general Lisp
+the code inside \eval is allowed to use not just general Lisp

 but also procedures like

-, which are defined by
+ungroup and get‑token, which are defined by

 TeX2page.
 (There is no need to package-qualify their names, as \eval

-code is evaluated inside the tex2page
+code is evaluated inside the tex2page package.)

 The key thing to remember is that

--call is replaced by whatever text the
+an \eval-call is replaced by whatever text the

-Lisp code in that \eval
+Lisp code in that \eval-call writes to its

 standard output.
 This approach will work whether the